Laws Governing Petition Circulators

 A majority of the 24 initiative states require circulators to witness petition signatures and sign an oath or affidavit to that effect.
-The following 18 states have such requirements (to obtain an MSWord table detailing these requirements, please email a request to NCSL).
+The following 18 states have such requirements:

 The following states’ constitutions and statutes are silent on this question:

-Massachusetts (see MGL Chap.
+Massachusetts (see Mass.
+Gen. Laws ch.
 53, §22A and Const.
 Art.
 XLVIII and associated amendments)